How to Choose a Capacity Planning Tool

 First off, performance monitoring is not the same as capacity planning.
 Planning involves proactive provisioning for future demand.

 Getting an alarm 15 minutes before users complain can only enable you to move reactively.
-While alarms are essential components for capacity management, they don’t do enough on their own.
+While alarms are essential components for capacity management, they don’t provide visibility into the future.

 Many capacity planners keep historical data and use it to plot trends.
 And they hope those trends can accurately predict future performance.

 While this strategy is better than nothing, you should beware of companies that tout trending as capacity planning.
-It’s not a great solution in most situations.
+It can lead you into significant risk in many situations.

 This strategy assumes that workloads increase at a steady rate—or at a rate based on some statistical formula that isn’t necessarily accurate.

-This means trending often collapses when it comes time to add a new workload or consolidate servers.
-It also falsely assumes that computer system performance is linear.
+Inaccuracy means trending often collapses when it comes time to add a new workload or consolidate servers.
+Stacking values isn’t a good practice because it falsely assumes that computer system performance is linear and there isn’t resource contention.

 You need your capacity planning tool to assess more than just past system performance in order to make accurate predictions about the future.

 Remember that performance doesn’t scale linearly.
-Those who use trending as a capacity planning tool simply try to keep utilization rates below 100 percent.
+Those who use trending as a capacity planning tool simply try to keep utilization rates below a specific threshold like 75 percent.

 This kind of inexact estimation practically guarantees over-provisioning.
-And companies who do this are often blind to the fact that they’re wasting money.
+And companies who do this are often blind to the fact that they’re wasting money or will be at great risk.

 Be wary of tools that do "capacity planning" for server consolidation with simple math.
 They do this by adding together the resource utilization of each of the workloads being considered for consolidation.